glennsl/reason-react-quick-start/quick-start.md

 As with teh babel JSX  transform for JavaScript, Reason's JSX is really just syntax sugar for plain Reason code.
 And because of this your JSX will typechekd too.
 If you mistype an attribute the typechecker will give you a nudge, as it also will if you pass a `boolean` to an attribute that expects a `string`.

 But this also means `null`s and `string`s or even `list`s and `array`s aren't valid types for expressions embedded in JSX.
 Components expect their children to be React elements, and so we need to wrap them as elements.
-Luckily rehydrate provides functions to do exactly that:
+Luckily Reason-React provides functions to do exactly that:

 * `ReactRe.stringToElement` will wrap a string
 * `ReactRe.arrayToElement` will wrap an array of React elements
 * `ReactRe.nullElement` will pretend to be an element for the typechecker, but is really just a null

+[//]: # "jsx2"
 ```reason
 let items = [
   "apples",